guyinatuxedo/new_nightmare/modules/15-partial_overwrite/tamu19_pwn2/readme.md

 # tamu 2019 pwn2

+This was done on `Ubuntu 20.04.4 LTS`.
 The goal of this challenge is to get the challenge to print the contents of `flag.txt`, not popping a shell.

 Let's take a look at the binary: